 What gluten free noodles work best in the soup?

 I have tried nearly every brand of gluten free noodles that they make.
 Different brands are good for different things.
-In soups, the Schär brand is by far my favorite.
+In soups, the Schär brand is my favorite.
 It holds together better than any other gluten free brand that I have tried.
 You can also use any brand with corn or quinoa in it, they also stay firmer in soups.
 I would not recommend using brown rice pasta.
 They get very mushy and fall apart.

 *This is not a sponsored post.
 I am simply recommending the brands that I use and love.